Ftthreign/Ftthreign/README.md

 - 👋 Hi, I’m @Ftthreign
-- 👀 I’m interested in front end developer now
+- 👀 I’m interested in front end developer (for now)
 - 🌱 I’m currently learning html,css
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...